 Klymit offers a limited lifetime warranty on all of their products.

-Can you use it inside the bag?
+Can you use it inside a sleeping bag?

 Yes, many of our customers love this option because they stay perfectly oriented on the pad all night long.

 Do you have to use it inside your sleeping bag?

 No, many prefer it underneath.

 How many breaths to inflate?